Killer gets 27 years for shooting porn of girl, 8, in Vernon

 "Daniel wanted to gain access to a private group dedicated to sharing child pornography," the prosecutor explained.
 "Before he could be admitted, he was required to share an image with the group's administrator."

 On Dec.
-2 and 3, 2018, Daniel uploaded three images of the girl, using the screen name "letsgogetluv," the prosecutor wrote.
+2 and 3, 2018, Daniel uploaded three pictures of the girl, using the screen name "letsgogetluv," the prosecutor wrote.

 He accompanied them with this message to the group's administrator: "This is the one I've worked with."